apache-tear/cv/README.md

     - Assume AWS role with min privileges using creds stored in GH secrets.
     - Checkout repo.
     - Upload static files to the S3 bucket.

+Used GH Artifacts for inter workflows communication.
+Ho sensitive values are hardcorded/passed in plain form.